williamgilpin/pypdb/README.md

 ## Usage

+### PDB Text Search
 This package can be used to get lists of PDB IDs associated with specific search terms, experiment types, structures, and other common criteria.
+To use the simple API, see the examples in [`demos/demos.ipynb`](demos/demos.ipynb).
+For advanced search and query logic, see the examples in [`search/EXAMPLES.md`](pypdb/clients/search/EXAMPLES.md).

+### PDB Data Fetch
-Given a list of PDBs, this package can be used to fetch any data associated with those PDBs, including their dates of deposition, lists of authors and associated publications, their sequences or structures, their top BLAST matches, and other query-specific attributes like lists of a ligands or chemical structure.
+Given a list of PDBs, this package can be used to fetch data associated with those PDBs, including their dates of deposition, lists of authors and associated publications, their sequences or structures, their top BLAST matches, and other query-specific attributes like lists of a ligands or chemical structure.
+To use the simple API, see the examples in [`demos/demos.ipynb`](demos/demos.ipynb).
+For advanced search and query logic, see the examples in [`data/EXAMPLES.md`](pypdb/clients/data/EXAMPLES.md).

-A set of demos is included in the iPython notebook **demos.ipynb**.
-A static version of this notebook (for viewing) is available as **demos.html**

 ## Issues and Feature Requests